 The 2019 Autism Society of Iowa Fall Conference will feature keynote speaker Dr. Scott Bellini presenting Building Social Relationships through Evidence Based Social Skills Programming for Youth and Adolescents with Autism Spectrum.

-The conference will also offer multiple breakout sessions to choose from in the afternoon and a resource fair with the following vendors:
+The conference will offer multiple breakout sessions to choose from in the afternoon and a resource fair with the following vendors:

 7:30 a.m. – Registration begins

 8:15 – Welcome and Announcements – ASI President Molly Jones

 8:20 – 9:45 – Building Social Relationships through Evidence Based Social Skills Programming for Youth and Adolescents with Autism Spectrum presented by Scott Bellini, Ph.D.

 The workshop will provide an overview of the Building Social Relationships (BSR) program, a social skills instructional model developed by Dr. Bellini.
 The workshop integrates research on social-emotional functioning with effective strategies for teaching social skills to children and adolescents with autism spectrum disorders (ASD).
 The BSR program provides a systematic and comprehensive framework to guide parents and practitioners in the development and implementation of social skills programming

 Increase awareness of the relationship between social skill deficits and social anxiety

 Increase awareness of skill acquisition versus performance deficits